LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD May 2022
 * Apply MenuItem "submenu-header" class to applicable grid menu headers
+* Issue 45222: Editable grid fix for lookup cell margin-right to account for selector

 ### version 2.174.0
 *Released*: 19 May 2022